 Dr. Kim received her medical training at Harvard Medical School.
-She deepened her knowledge of the eye as a resident in the HMS Department of Ophthalmology Residency Training Program, and subsequently, as a retina fellow at Mass.
+She deepened her knowledge of the eye as a resident in the Harvard Ophthalmology Residency Training Program, and subsequently, as a retina fellow at Mass.
 Eye and Ear.

 As a clinician scientist, Dr. Kim investigates genetic risk factors associated with AMD as a means to understand the mechanisms that cause the disease and further refine and advance therapies.
 In addition, she works to improve visual outcomes in patients with ocular melanoma-investigating strategies to reduce radiation complications-and hopes to help improve survival in these patients by studying frequently occurring mutations in this tumor type.